The test for high blood pressure is painless. Blood pressure is measured with an inflatable arm cuff and a pressure-measuring gauge.

 - Ultrasound of your child's kidneys

 If your child's doctor is having difficulty diagnosing high blood pressure, or wants to monitor your child's treatment, he or she may recommend ambulatory monitoring.
+Your child's doctor may recommend ambulatory monitoring if your child has had elevated blood pressure for more than one year or stage 1 hypertension over three clinic visits.
+Ambulatory monitoring can help to confirm if your child has high blood pressure.
 In ambulatory monitoring, your child wears a device that measures his or her blood pressure throughout the day.

-This is not yet common practice, and more research is necessary to see if ambulatory monitoring helps in the treatment and diagnosis of high blood pressure in children.
-However, ambulatory monitoring may be especially helpful if your child is normally quite nervous at the doctor's office, because he or she may have what's known as white-coat hypertension — blood pressure that's only temporarily elevated due to anxiety from being at the doctor's office.
+Ambulatory monitoring can help to diagnose high blood pressure if your child's blood pressure is normal at the doctor's office and elevated at home.
+Ambulatory monitoring may also be helpful if your child is normally quite nervous at the doctor's office, because he or she may have what's known as white-coat hypertension — blood pressure that's only temporarily elevated due to anxiety from being at the doctor's office.

 - Black HR, et al. Hypertension in children and adolescents.
 Hypertension: A Companion to Braunwald's Heart Disease.
 Philadelphia, Pa.: Saunders Elsevier; 2007.